ralpheboy/ralpheboy/README.md

 ## Hi there 👋

 My name is Raphael Odeareduo.
-I enjoy programming and all things tech.
+I enjoy all things tech 💻 and the art of making things happen on your screen.

 I am currently a first-year student and an aspiring Computer Science Major at MacEwan University.